Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn was a settler who traveled to a northern island under the command of Hjalvir.

 ## Appearance
 Ljörn has shoulder-length, dark blond hair with gentle but messy waves.
 His hair is pulled back and then secured by a cloth strip tied around his head.
-He has a light stubble and fair skin.
-His eyes are hooded, downturned, and dark pale blue, making him seem sad or tired to many people.
-He stands at 5'9" and has an average build for a warrior.
+He has a short, full beard, which makes his jawline look soft, and fair skin.
+His dark, pale blue eyes are hooded and downturned, making him seem sad or tired to many people.
+He has an ottermode build and stands at a height of 5'9".

 ### Casual wear
 When Ljörn is outside, he dons a woolen brown cloak to keep himself warm and dry.
 Casually, he wears a muted blue tunic, brown pants, a belt, and leather boots.
 He wears a baldric scabbard with a sword.[^1] He has a leather pouch and a small seax on his belt.
 Ljörn wears a Mjöllnir amulet.